New understanding of plant nutrient response could improve fertilizer management strategies

-Category: Environment Hits: 2Green is a color that is almost universally associated with plants -- for good reason.
+Category: Environment Hits: 9Green is a color that is almost universally associated with plants -- for good reason.
 The green pigment chlorophyll is essential to plants' ability to generate food; but what happens if they don't have enough of it?
 New work reveals the complex, interdependent nutrient responses underpinning a potentially deadly, low-chlorophyll state called chlorosis that's associated with an anemic, yellow appearance.
 It could usher in more environmentally friendly agricultural practices -- using less fertilizer and fewer water resources.

 Read more https://www.sciencedaily.com/releases/2021/12/211210121846.htm